-We continue to see an increase in referrals from hospitals, except for Guelph General Hospital where their diabetes educators facilitate transition of residents from hospital directly to their Diabetes Education Program.
+We continue to see an increase in referrals from hospitals, particularly ER departments except for Guelph General Hospital where their diabetes educators facilitate transition of residents from hospital directly to their Diabetes Education Program.
 This year, we received 11 referrals from hospitals outside our region.
-The following table (Table 7) illustrates the number of referrals from hospitals each year.
+The following tables (Table 7, 8) illustrate the number of referrals from hospitals and the # of referrals by department each year.

-Table 7: # of Referrals From Hospitals per Year
+Table 7: # of Hospital Referrals by Year